 The Council for the Administration of Criminal Justice and Protection of Juveniles is an independent body established by law.
-The Council has two tasks: giving advice and administering justice.
+The Council consists of two divisions:

-The Council consists of about 75 members or deputy members, including experts on penitentiary law, juvenile and family law, behavioural scientists, members of the judiciary and the legal profession and medical experts.
-The Council is supported by a secretariat which handles issues regarding content as well as administrative matters.
+The Council consists of regular council members and extraordinary council members, including experts on penitentiary law, juvenile and family law, behavioural scientists, members of the judiciary and the legal profession and medical experts.
+The Council is supported by a secretariat.

 Mission statement of the Council

-The Council for the Administration of Criminal Justice and Protection of Juveniles sees to it that the government enforces sanctions in a legally correct manner and in accordance with principles of proper treatment of individuals.
+The Council for the Administration of Criminal Justice and Protection of Juveniles ensures that the government enforces sanctions and juvenile protection measures in a humane and legally correct manner and in accordance with principles of proper treatment of individuals.
+In doing so, the Council considers the interests of detainees, the interests of victims of crime and relatives and the interests of public safety.

 Council for the Administration of Criminal Justice and Protection of Juveniles